-- 13.1.9.
+13.1.9.
 Institutions must lodge variation requests as early as practical in OASIS.
-Institutions must lodge variation requests at least six weeks before the scholarship completion date if the awardee is in the last semester of their scholarship.
-Variations submitted less than four weeks before payment batch processing due dates may not be approved prior to the due date of the payment batch. - 13.1.10.
+Which must be at least six weeks before the scholarship completion date if the awardee is in the last semester of their scholarship.
+Variations submitted less than four weeks before payment batch processing due dates may not be approved prior to the due date of the payment batch.

+- 13.1.10.
 Institutions are to keep awardee's OASIS records up-to-date, particularly when seeking variations (e.g. details of dependents, passport details etc.). - 13.1.11.
 When deciding if a variation is necessary, the institution should assess the options available to produce the most effective outcome.
-Before submitting a variation in OASIS relating to academic failure, institutions must ensure they have investigated and reported the following to DFAT (using the OASIS journal notes facility): - i. the scope of the academic difficulty: what is the specific academic issue (e.g. statistics, essay writing, exams, attendance, research or time management) - ii. the reasons for the failure, for example family stress, academic stress or health issues - iii. what is being or will be done by both the awardee and institution to address the issues (e.g. if an awardee is suffering financial stress, what counselling and financial management plans have been put in place.
-If the issue is research skills, what extra academic support has the awardee attended and what are the outcomes of that support).
-This should take the form of an action plan to address the lack of academic progress - iv. how realistic is it that the awardee will successfully complete the current course - v. if there is an option to downgrade the academic award, and is this being considered.
+Before submitting a variation in OASIS relating to academic failure, institutions must ensure they have investigated and reported the following to DFAT (using the OASIS journal notes facility): - i. scope of the academic difficulty including identification of the specific academic issue (e.g. statistics, essay writing, exams, attendance, research or time management) - ii. reasons for the failure, for example family stress, academic stress or health issues - iii. actions to be taken by both the awardee and institution to address the issue in the form of an action plan to address the shortcoming.
+For example, if an awardee is suffering financial stress, the plan would identify counselling and financial management plans put in place, if research skills support is needed the plan would list extra academic support attended by the awardee and the outcomes of that support. - iv. how realistic is it that the awardee will successfully complete the current course - v.
+Any option to downgrade the academic award, and if it is being considered.